Two Master Bathroom Sinks: A High Priority

 Having two sinks is great, but they have to fit in the space available, which means that the side-by-side concept has to be bypassed if the available space for two sinks is less than 66″ wide.
 Below are two examples of bathrooms that are 5′ x 10′-3″ and 5′ x 11′-2″.

-In Example 1, it’s impossible for two people to stand side-by-side, unless they both have their arms pulled close to their bodies.
-Although it may hurt resale value not to have two master bathroom sinks, the day-to-day function is improved if there is one sink and more storage.
+In Example 1, it’s impossible for two people to stand side-by-side unless they both have their arms pulled close to their bodies.
+Although it may hurt resale value not to have two master bathroom sinks, the day-to-day function is improved if there is only one sink and more storage.

 Example 2 shows an additional 11″ that allows room for two master bathroom sinks.
 Two people can stand side-by-side with their arms bent at the elbows, a normal position for washing one’s face.
 There’s also storage space, two 15″ wide banks of drawers.
 The total lavatory width is 72″.

-2011 Residential Specialty Code.
+Space allocations are very important in bathroom design.
+The building code requires a minimum of 15″ on both sides of a toilet centerline to the nearest surface, and requires a minimum of 24″ from the front edge of the toilet to the nearest surface (usually a wall).
+Codes determine the minimum interior size of showers, anti-scald features, and water-saving requirements.
+Accessible bathrooms are governed by separate codes.
+In Oregon, it’s called the 2011 Residential Specialty Code.
+It’s massive!
 Also, the National Kitchen & Bath Association has 27 comprehensive guidelines for bathroom design that NKBA-accredited designers use for reference.
 It’s been very helpful to show clients specific information in the guidelines and explain why their bathroom must be planned in a certain way, to achieve maximum safety and function.

 Two master bathroom sinks on different walls give each partner a special feeling of “This is my space.”
+For my clients, having two separate sinks with better storage was at the top of their “want” list.
 In 31 years, I’ve learned that the “Divide and conquer” idea has been helpful if:

 - The partners are like Felix and Oscar — one’s a Type A and the other is a Type Z